 Only non-Japanese residents on a temporary visitor visa can use the pass.
 Japanese residents cannot use it.

 You can purchase a Takayama Hokuriku Pass from many JR stations in Japan or through the JR West website.
 The cost will be JPY 15,280 for adults and JPY 7,640 for children.
 To save money, I suggest purchasing them instead through a trusted agent like Klook.

 You can refer to the Tourist Pass website for more information on where to buy the Takayama Hokuriku Pass.

 The Takayama Hokuriku Pass is valid for five (5) consecutive days.
 The validity period is based on calendar days, not 24-hour periods.
 So even if you started using it at 11PM on January 1st, January 1st will still count as your first full day.
 The validity period will be indicated on your pass.

 Is the pass transferrable?

 No, it isn’t.
 It can only be used by one person.
 The pass holder must carry his/her passport at all times for verification.

 Is it worth it?

 If you’re the type of traveler who likes to move often on a trip, then it is absolutely worth it.
 But you have to use it everyday to maximize its value.

 For example, if you arrive at KIX and plan on visiting Kyoto, Kanazawa, Toyama, Shirakawa-go, Takayama, and Nagoya in five days, then you’ll be spending at least JPY 24,150 on transportation (estimated fare from Hyperdia).
-But if you purchase a Takayama Hokuriku Pass from Klook or KKday, then you’ll only be spending JPY 14,260.
+But if you purchase a Takayama Hokuriku Pass from Klook, then you’ll only be spending JPY 14,260.
 HUGE savings.